DNS Lookup Tool

 - Value: The value shows the contents of the DNS record.
 For example, in an A record, the value would be the IPv4 address of the domain.

-Understanding the Process of Domain Resolution
+Understanding the Process of a DNS Lookup

-The Steps Taken in DNS Resolution
+The Steps Taken in DNS Lookup

 - When the request is made, the first step is for your device to interact with the recursive resolver.